vusec/inspectre-gadget/analyzer/README.md

 We also completely disable concretization.

-At the end of its execution, the Scanner reports a list of potential transmission, i.e. instructions that are known to leak the argument (only loads and stores are supported for now) and have a secret-dependent argument.
+At the end of its execution, the Scanner reports a list of potential transmissions, i.e. instructions that are known to leak the argument (only loads and stores are supported for now) and have a secret-dependent argument.